Streetcars in Washington, D.C.: Metropolitan

 The Metropolitan experimented with batteries in 1890 but found them unsatisfactory.
 On August 2, 1894, Congress ordered the Metropolitan to switch to underground electrical power.
 It complied, installing the underground sliding shoe on the north–south line in January 1895.
 The Metropolitan switched the rest of the system to electric power on July 7, 1896.
 In 1895, the Metropolitan built a streetcar barn near the Arsenal and a loop in Georgetown to connect it to the Georgetown Car Barn.
-In 1896 it extended service along East Capitol Street and built the East Capitol Street Car Barn. and extended its service to Mount Pleasant.
+In 1896, it extended service along East Capitol Street and built the East Capitol Street Car Barn.
+It also extended its service from Connecticut Avenue to Mount Pleasant, running up Columbia Avenue and Mount Pleasant Road to Park Road.

 Columbia

 The Columbia decided to try a cable system, the last cable car system built in the United States.
 They built a new cable car barn and began operating the system on March 9, 1895.
 It became clear that the underground electrical system was superior, so it quickly abandoned cable cars and switched to electrical power on July 22, 1899.
 The last cable car in the city ran the next day.

 Using electricity from the power plant built to power its cable operation, the Columbia won permission in 1898 to build a line east along Benning Road NE, splitting on the east side of the Anacostia.
 One branch ran to Kenilworth, and the other, built in 1900, connected at Seat Pleasant with the terminus of the steam-powered Chesapeake Beach Railway.